 WiFi may act weird anytime.
 There could be different reasons behind it.
-Now you know about various reasons and ways to fix WiFi connected but no internet access on Windows 10 problem.
+Now you know about various reasons and ways to fix WiFi connected but no internet access problem.
 All of the methods are tested and verified.
-I hope this guide helps you resolve WiFi connected but no internet issue on Windows 10/11 or lower.
+I hope this guide helps you resolve your WiFi connection issue.
 If you need any help, feel free to contact us.

 - How To Fix Wireless Adapter Missing In Windows 10